 The zero/precision/span check is a quality control procedure used to verify that the air monitoring system is operating properly.
-The check involves comparing the response of the station analyzer to TL- $SO_2$ concentrations generated by the station Calibrator.
+The check involves comparing the response of the station analyzer to TL-SO2 concentrations generated by the station Calibrator.
 The deviation between the "indicated" value of the analyzer and the "actual" or "true" value of the Calibrator is then determined.

-Zero air and $SO_2$ concentrations of 15-30 ppb (precision), 80-90 ppb (mid-point), and 160-180 ppb (span) are generated by the Calibrator.
+Zero air and SO2 concentrations of 10 ppb (precision) and 80 ppb (span) are generated by the Calibrator.
 Each concentration is measured by the Calibrator and the station analyzer.
 Following the precision and span checks, the deviation from the true TL-SO2 value is determined.

-The following critical criteria require recalibration of the field analyzer and invalidation of the data unless there is compelling reason and justification not to do so: if the precision and span check results in a percent difference $\pm$ 10%, or if the zero drift is $\pm$ 5.0 ppb.
+The following critical criteria require recalibration of the field analyzer and invalidation of the data unless there is compelling reason and justification not to do so: